usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 second floor each have at least one such establishment and, together, the total is five.
 (The accountant&#39;s and lawyer&#39;s offices are &quot;service establishments&quot; and are not included in the number of &quot;sales or retail establishments.&quot;)

-#### When a building is being constructed, the owner or developer does not always know exactly what types of stores will be located in the facility.In such a situation, how will the Department of Justice determine whether a facility was intended as a shopping center?
+#### When a building is being constructed, the owner or developer does not always know exactly what types of stores will be located in the facility.
+In such a situation, how will the Department of Justice determine whether a facility was intended as a shopping center?

 There are a number of factors that can be considered in determining whether a particular floor was designed or intended for use by at least one sales or rental